-(Pocket-lint) - Apple's Spatial Audio was introduced with iOS 14 in September 2020 and it's Apple's answer to Dolby Atmos for Headphones and Sony's 360 Reality Audio.
+(Pocket-lint) - Apple's Spatial Audio was introduced with iOS 14 in September 2020 and has evolved a fair amount over time.

 Here's how it works, what devices it is available on, how you turn it on and off and everything else you need to know.